akarzim/zsh-docker-aliases/README.md

 - `dkpl` Pull an image or a repository from a registry
 - `dkph` Push an image or a repository to a registry
 - `dkps` List containers
+- `dkps!` Display the first matching docker container ID by name
 - `dkpsa` List all containers (default lists just running)
 - `dkr` Run a command in a new container
 - `dkR` Run an interactive command in a new container and automatically remove the container when it exits